CEO & Founder

 If your Term Life Insurance expires at age 65, you have a few choices.
 The specific options you have may vary with your insurance provider and whether you have riders on your policy, but, in general, here’s how it works:

-Renew Your Policy: Many term policies have a renewal option, as noted.
+Renew Your Policy: Many Term Policies have a renewal option, as noted.
 In the case that you wish to maintain coverage after turning 65, you could use it for renewal each year.
 That said, this will probably be at a greater premium as a result of your increased age and the likely changes in your health.

 Convert to Permanent Life Insurance: Certain Term Life Insurance Policies include a conversion option, enabling you to convert your Term Life Policy into a Permanent Policy (like Whole Life Insurance) without undergoing additional medical underwriting.
 This can be a good option if you are concerned about losing your coverage but don’t want to have to go through the requalification process.

-Find a New Policy: Getting a New Policy Depending on the terms of your insurance, your term life policy could end up being from your insurer, and if you need coverage to continue, you may want to shop around.
+Find a New Policy: Getting a New Policy.
+Depending on the terms of your insurance, your term life policy could end up being from your insurer, and if you need coverage to continue, you may want to shop around.
 Bear in mind that new policies are generally more expensive the older you get — especially if you’re in less-than-perfect health.

-When you purchase Life Insurance Policy, a variety of factors go into the levelling of your premium, including your age, health and length of the policy.
+When you purchase a Life Insurance Policy, a variety of factors go into the levelling of your premium, including your age, health and length of the policy.
 As someone in your 30s or 40s, you’ll pay much less than someone in her 60s.

 Here is a general overview of Term Life Insurance Plan Rates by Age Chart in Canada to better understand how premiums fluctuate as you age: